Scotty's Castle: 2015 flood damage

-On October 18, 2015 the Death Valley area was hit by a significant rain storm, receiving nearly 3 in of rain as the storm stalled over the Grapevine Canyon area for five hours.
+On October 18, 2015, the Death Valley area was hit by a significant rain storm, receiving nearly 3 in of rain as the storm stalled over the Grapevine Canyon area for five hours.
 Flash flooding struck Scotty's Castle, leaving mud and debris stacked along the perimeter of the structures, up to 1 ft high inside the visitor center, and the access road to the property was destroyed.
 The flood caused the property to be closed for an extended period of time while repairs to the property are carried out and a new access road is built.
 The NPS has stated that the castle itself is not likely to re-open to the public until 2023, though "flood recovery tours" of the grounds happened between December 2017 and April 14, 2018.

 2021 outbuildings fire

-A fire on April 22, 2021 destroyed the historic garage/workshop dating from 1922 that was used as the visitor center, along with another historic outbuilding on the property.
+A fire on April 22, 2021, destroyed the historic garage/workshop dating from 1922 that was used as the visitor center, along with another historic outbuilding on the property.
 Upon investigation, the California Department of Forestry and Fire Protection reported that the fire started inside the Visitor Center.
 However, investigators were not able to conclusively determine the cause of the fire.
 While the main castle building was unscathed, this delayed the property rehabilitation efforts and pushed back the public reopening until 2023.
 The National Park Service intends to rebuild the garage/workshop.

+In popular culture

+Scotty's Castle was featured in a 2023 episode of the paranormal reality show Ghost Adventures, coming as a result of several claims surrounding the location being haunted.
+These claims revolve around allegations and interviews regarding Walter Scott, the 2015 flood, the 2021 fire, and recountings of activity in the mansion.
+The Ghost Adventures team experienced several instances of what they interpreted as paranormal activity, including electronic voice phenomenon recordings (EVPs) and strange SLS camera footage, IR footage and photographs.